Vegetables, fruits and berries name. All fruits and berries are in English. Fruit plants - guests of Russian lands

 lat.
 Litchi chinensis– Chinese plum

 A small sweet and sour fruit covered with a crusty skin.
 The fruit grows on evergreen tropical trees, the height of which reaches 10-30 meters.
-Homeland is China.
+The homeland is China.
 The fruit has an oval or round shape with a diameter of 2.5-4 cm.
-The ripened fruit has a dense red skin with a large number of sharp tubercles.
+The ripe fruit has a dense red skin with a large number of sharp tubercles.
 Only the pulp of the fruit is used for food, which has a jelly-like structure, and in color and taste resembles peeled white grapes.
-Inside the pulp is an oval brown bone.
-The main harvest of lychee occurs in May-June.
+Inside the pulp there is an oval brown seed.
+The main lychee harvest occurs in May-June.

 Longan (Lam Yai)

-The fruit of an evergreen longan tree native to China, Taiwan, Vietnam and Indonesia.
+The fruit of an evergreen longan tree, common in China, Taiwan, Vietnam and Indonesia.

-The juicy flesh of the longan has a sweet, very fragrant, nephelium-like taste with a peculiar tinge.
-The color of the hard, inedible outer shell of the fruit varies from mottled yellowish to reddish.
+The juicy pulp of longan has a sweet, very aromatic, nephelium-like taste with a peculiar tint.
+The color of the tough, inedible outer shell of the fruit varies from mottled yellowish to reddish.
 Like the Chinese lychee, the longan fruit contains a hard, dark red or black seed.

 Mango